-We have a full range of kit in our online cycling shop.
-Whether you're after something to wear on your training rides, an accessory you need or a gift for a loved one - start browsing and find something for you today.
-And with all proceeds going towards our life saving heart research, it gives the term guilt free shopping a whole new meaning!
+We also have a full range of kit in our online cycling shop.
+Whether you’re after something to wear on training rides, an accessory you need or a gift for a loved one, start browsing and find something today.

 This is a difficult ride and it's therefore essential that you're sufficiently prepared for the day and our Off-Road Bike Ride preparation zone is here to help.

 Here you'll find lots of information about training, nutrition and what to expect - so you can turn up on the big day fully trained, fuelled and with the right kit, equipment, bike and tyres.

 We'd also highly recommend the articles our friends at Bike Radar have put together on preparing for your first MTB event and the final checklist before the day.

 Join the conversation

 Join our London to Brighton Off-Road Event Facebook page in order to hear about any updates as well as have an opportunity to chat and share training and fundraising tips and stories with your fellow participants.

 Join our Strava club to communicate with fellow participants and share training distances, routes and times ahead of the big day.